Report on

 the hook and the end bent back and forth along the wire until either it broke

-hitchpins and the string placed on the correct bridgepin.
-The schedule for
+their hitchpins and the string placed on the correct bridgepin.
+The schedule

-string length beyond the wrestpins determined where the wire would be cut with
+for string length beyond the wrestpins determined where the wire would be cut

 The wrestpin was held horizontally with